ASSERT-KTH/diffmin/README.md

 ### Usage

-Once the jar is built, the main method can be invovked using just one command.
+Once the jar is built, the main method can be invoked using just one command.

 ```sh
 java -jar target/diffmin-1.0-SNAPSHOT-jar-with-dependencies.jar <prev.java> <new.java>